 Despite Kubernetes’ rapid rise to popularity, deploying and managing applications can be a complex and daunting task, often requiring the operator to write and configure multiple inter-dependent configuration files for various parts of the systems being deployed.
 As our applications become more complex, more distributed, the difficulty of managing them grows even further.

-Helm works by packaging up a set of YAML definitions along with the necessary configuration to quickly stand up all components of an application in a repeatable way.
+Through Helm charts, Helm is used to manage Kubernetes applications.
+It works by packaging up a set of YAML definitions along with the necessary configuration to quickly stand up all components of an application in a repeatable way.
 A single chart can be as simple or complex as necessary, deploying anything from a single container to a full distributed application.
 Helm combines these application definitions with user-provided configuration to allow simple overriding of configuration where needed, allowing users to concentrate on shipping software and not on the nitty-gritty of configuring every application they need to run.

 The main requirement for using Helm is a working Kubernetes installation.
-Setup of Kubernetes is outside the scope of this post, but you can get started locally an with installation of minikube.
+Setup of Kubernetes is outside the scope of this post, but you can get started locally with the installation of minikube.

 $ helm init